 This Idol Eyes Australia blog will be simple information to educate young mothers and those interested on the need to protect their children’s eyes.

-With over 68 years experience in optics we know how important it is to protect the eyes from birth.
-Currently 1 in 7 adults over 50 years old in Australia have some form of blindness (other countries have similar statistics) and a high proportion of those are from UV light related eye diseases like cataracts, pterygium, actinic & droplet keratites, pinguecula and macular degeneration.
+With our 71 years experience in optics we know how important it is to protect the eyes from birth.
+Currently 1 in 7 adults over 50 years old in Australia have some form of blindness (other countries have similar statistics) and a high proportion of those are from UV radiation related eye diseases like cataracts, pterygium, actinic & droplet keratites, pinguecula and macular degeneration.
 All totally preventable and we will teach you how.
 So your children don’t end up as one of these terrible statistics.

 Please take notice.

 Have you ever noticed how much your baby hates the glare of the sun?
 Their eyes tightly closed, head turning from side to side, etc.